 Pulau Ubin is a 1,000-hectare boomerang-shaped island situated northeast of mainland Singapore.
 It comprises different habitat types: mangroves, rocky and sandy shores, coastal and secondary forests, abandoned fruit plantations, scrubland and freshwater ponds.
 These habitats support a rich diversity of wildlife.

 In March 2014, the government launched the plan to sensitively enhance and conserve Pulau Ubin, which gave rise to The Ubin Project.
 Some of the ideas under The Ubin Project were contributed by the public and reviewed through FUN members.
 Among these ideas, initiatives such as species recovery projects and habitat enhancement were put forth and implemented.

 Pulau Ubin is home to several bat species, including the Critically Endangered Ashy Roundleaf Bat (Hipposideros cineraceus) and the Lesser False Vampire (Megaderma spasma), which are currently not found in mainland Singapore.

 Bat houses have been constructed to supplement their available roosting sites.
-These bat houses were designed as tower-0like structures with rough interior surfaces that bats can grip on.
+These bat houses were designed as tower-like structures with rough interior surfaces that bats can grip on.

 Bat box and bat house installed in Pulau Ubin

-Safeguarding nesting as welas roosting sites is important to increases of long term survival for these birds in Singapore.
+Safeguarding nesting as well as roosting sites are important to increase the long term survival for these birds in Singapore.
 A site adjacent to Ketam Quarry has been converted into a bird nesting area with conditions suitable for all three species.